Skip to main content

 Key leadership skills required

-• Financial endurance and risk management
+• Financial endurance and risk management to weather price movements, counter-offers, or short-term losses.

 Ethical considerations